Keith O'Brien: British monarchy

 O'Brien called for a 310-year-old law banning Catholics from taking the throne to be repealed.
 He said the Act of Settlement of 1701 was hampering efforts to curb sectarianism.
 Former Prime Minister David Cameron said that "in principle" he supported reforming the law on royal succession to remove the ban on Catholics, and people married to Catholics, from ascending the throne.
-Following 2011 Perth Agreement, the Succession to the Crown Act 2013 actually discontinued disqualification of those whose consort is a Catholic from the possibility of inheriting the throne.
+Following the 2011 Perth Agreement, the Succession to the Crown Act 2013 actually discontinued disqualification of those whose consort is a Catholic from the possibility of inheriting the throne.

 Scottish independence

-In an interview with the University of St Andrews philosopher John Haldane, published in the Catholic Herald in October 2006, Cardinal O'Brien stated that he would be "happy" if Scots voted for independence and predicted that independence is coming "before too long".
+In an interview with the University of St Andrews philosopher John Haldane, published in the Catholic Herald in October 2006, O'Brien stated that he would be "happy" if Scots voted for independence and predicted that independence is coming "before too long".
 He drew parallels with the independence of the Roman Catholic Church in Scotland: "it is difficult to argue that ecclesiastical independence is acceptable but political independence is not".

 Poverty

-In 2011, Cardinal O'Brien preached a homily including the quote below.
+In 2011, O'Brien preached a homily including the quote below.